Did you know you can use lentils as a beef replacement?

 I’ve had way too many bad meatloaf experiences where I bit into a semi-raw piece of onion and it crunches in an unsavory way.
 A good vegetable loaf should be loaded up with vegetables but that doesn’t mean that we’re not going for a consistent texture.

 So make sure you cook those onions, carrots, and celery until they’re soft and tender and let the mushrooms cook until they release their liquid.
 Trust us, this will taste so much better than tossing in raw vegetables.

 Now we’re armed with all this knowledge, let’s get to cooking.
 Have you ever used lentils as a substitute for ground beef, and how did it turn out?
 Where do you stand on the breadcrumbs vs. oatmeal debate?
 Let us know in the comments!

-- 1 (8-ounce) package white or button mushrooms, cleaned and diced
+- 8 ounces white mushrooms or button, cleaned and diced

 - 3 tablespoons tomato paste